songsqian/Ice/README.md

 # Ice
-This repository includes data and R code used in the Great Lakes ice cover phenology analysis
+This repository includes data and R code used in the Great Lakes ice cover phenology analysis project.